LLNL/blt/docs/tutorial/getting_started.rst

 Bare Bones project.
 The generated makefile includes gtest and several built-in BLT *smoke* tests, depending on the features that you have enabled in your build.

-.. note:: A smoke tests are designed to show when basic functionality is not working.
+.. note:: Smoke tests are designed to show when basic functionality is not working.
    For example, if you have turned on MPI in your project but the MPI compiler wrapper cannot produce an executable that runs even the most basic MPI code, the ``blt_mpi_smoke`` test will fail.
 This helps you know that the problem doesn't